Xmart-xol/blog.xolanikula.com/src/pages/markdown-page.md

 ---
-title: Markdown page example
+title: Markdown page By Fana
 ---

-# Markdown page example
+# Markdown page By Fana

 You don't need React to write simple standalone pages.